wloderhose/hip-pager-bot/README.md

 The HipChat bot will respond to public messages in HipChat.
 The first word after the bot's mention is called a command.

 The bot has a list of valid commands it will respond to which is completely customizable.
-You can also set what should happen on empty message and invalid commands.
+You can also set what should happen with empty messages and invalid commands.

 ### hipbot.onCommand(command, response)